USA Employee Monitoring Laws: Are Employers Allowed to Monitor Employee Personal Emails & Messages?

 The law provides exceptions: where an employer suspects an employee of engaging in misconduct.
 If an employer has “reasonable grounds” to believe that employees are engaged in conduct which (1) violates the law; (2) violates the legal rights of the employer or other employees, or; (3) creates a hostile workplace environment; and electronic monitoring “may produce evidence of this misconduct,” the employer may conduct monitoring without giving prior written notice.
 Id. at § 31-48d(b).

-The workplace privacy regulations (or the core principles of legal employee monitoring) include using employers’ equipment for monitoring, communicating monitoring intentions to employees, and applying a software for business purposes by employees.
-According to the Precedent Law, all these are deemed to be relevant to limited expectation of privacy by employees.
+The workplace privacy regulations (or the core principles of legal employee monitoring) include using employers’ equipment for monitoring, communicating monitoring intentions to employees, and applying software for business purposes by employees.
+According to the Precedent Law, all these are deemed to be relevant to the limited expectation of privacy by employees.
 E.g. If an email system is used as a corporate’s one, the employer is allowed to review its contents, including personal mail.

 Privacy Rights Clearinghouse, a non-profit corporation located in California, states that: “Messages sent within the company as well as those that are sent from the company’s terminal to another company or from another company to an employee’s device can be subject to monitoring by the employer.
 This may include web-based email accounts such as Gmail and Yahoo as well as instant messages.”